COMP1100 Assignment 1, Semester 2 2023

 comp1100-assignment1.cabal

-tells the cabal build tool how to build your assignment.
-You are not required to understand this file, and we will discuss how to use cabal below. -
+tell the cabal build tool how to compile your assignment.
+You are not required to understand these files.
+We we will discuss how to use the compiler below. -

 Overview of Cabal